marcusgia2505/classsExGameInstructions/docs/Programming.rst

 Writing PHP variables
 ~~~~~~~~~~~~~~~~~~~~~

 This can be achieved via hidden input fields that are filled with javascript.
-Just add a :ref:`Elements:Hidden input field` in your input element.
+Just add a :ref:`Elements:Hidden field` in your input element.

 Input fields have the identifier "fieldX", where X is the number of the input field (#1, #2,...).
 An example would be :html2:`<input type="hidden" id="field1" name="bid1" value="">`.
-If you want toa save a javascript value, you write the value into the input field e.g. with :java:`$("#field1").val(1);`.
-Then the value is set to 1 and it is stored automatically when the participants submits the input element.
+If you want too save a javascript value, you write the value into the input field e.g. with :java:`$("#field1").val(1);`.
+Then the value is set to 1 and it is stored automatically when the participants submit the input element.

 .. note:: At the moment PHP and javascript are not integrated so that variables have to be transferred manually from PHP to javascript and vice versa.
-In one of the next versions of classEx this should automatized.
+In one of the next versions of classEx this should be automatized.